Kalikoze/be_resources/module2/lessons/cookies_and_sessions.md

 **Turn and Talk:** Why are the notecards being thrown on the ground?

 Answer: HTTP is stateless by nature.
 Once a request/response is delivered, it is discarded.
-We have no knowledge of previous request responses.
+We have no knowledge of previous request/responses.
 If we need to remember something about previous interactions, we need to use cookies.

 **Turn and Talk:** What are some examples of previous interactions that need to be remembered?

 Expected answers: logging in and carts.

-## Logging In
+### Logging In

 Next, demo logging in: